AimanIskndr/Blackjack/README.md

 I hope you enjoy playing Blackjack!

+#### Remarks

+For this program to work, you have to also download the deck.txt file and put in the same project folder as your Blackjack.java file

 <sub> Consider checking the [VSCode version](https://github.com/AimanIskndr/Blackjack/tree/VSCode-ver) instead of this version if you use Visual Studio Code </sub>